The Elementary Enrollment Process

 Open houses provide opportunities for students and parents to visit Catholic secondary school campuses.
 Open houses may include tours, special programs, and demonstrations.
 The format of the open house is interactive, and parents and students will have the opportunity to ask questions.
 Refer to the listing of secondary schools for open house schedules for each high school.

 All students who plan to attend a Catholic secondary school must take the placement test at the secondary school they plan to attend.
-The test is scheduled for Saturday, December 14, 2013, 9 a.m.- 12:30 p.m.
+The test is scheduled for Saturday, December 13, 2014, 9 a.m.- 12:30 p.m.
 Students need to bring $10, two #2 pencils and their elementary school code number.
 The placement test is timed and generally takes three hours.
 Extended time of up to one and a half hours may be granted to students with special needs with appropriate documentation sent from the elementary school to the secondary school three weeks prior to the test date.
 (Please note that if the High School Placement Test is cancelled due to inclement weather, it will be rescheduled for the following Saturday (December 20, 2014) in December.)